|

 sign post North Berwick.
 Pass through the villages of Longniddry, Aberlady and Gullane.
 On leaving Gullane, Muirfield is accessed

 from the last exit on the left - sign post Greywalls Hotel.
-Drive time from Forth Road Bridge and Edinburgh Airport 45 minutes.
+Drive time from Queensferry Crossing and Edinburgh Airport 45 minutes.

 Driving from the South From the A1 motorway take the A198 - sign post North Berwick.
 Continue through North Berwick for 5 miles on